kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 	//   running pods are terminated.
 	// - Ignore: indicates that the counter towards the .backoffLimit is not
 	//   incremented and a replacement pod is created.
+	// - Count: indicates that the pod is handled in the default way - the
+	//   counter towards the .backoffLimit is incremented.
 	Action PodFailurePolicyAction

 	// Represents the requirement on the container exit codes.